Happy Holidays Charger Family!

 • If you exchange presents, consider giving gifts that promote learning.
 Books are always an excellent gift ideas but also consider science experiment kits or making a pen-pal kit (a plastic container with colorful pens, paper, envelopes, and decorative postage stamps).

 20 Fun Learning Activities for the Holiday Break

-District News: Open Enrollment & Choice Schools.
-Open Enrollment is a period of time each year when Bellevue School District RESIDENT students may apply to attend a school other than their neighborhood school.
+District News: Open Transfer & Choice Schools.
+The Open Transfer period is an opportunity when Bellevue School District RESIDENT students may apply to attend a school other than their neighborhood school.
 All students in the Bellevue School District are guaranteed a spot at their neighborhood school.
 If you are interested in learning about the process, please read on.